hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

 ---
 layout: "docs"
 page_title: "Puppet (Masterless) Provisioner"
+description: |-
+  The masterless Puppet Packer provisioner configures Puppet to run on the machines by Packer from local modules and manifest files.
+Modules and manifests can be uploaded from your local machine to the remote machine or can simply use remote paths (perhaps obtained using something like the shell provisioner).
+Puppet is run in masterless mode, meaning it never communicates to a Puppet master.
 ---

 # Puppet (Masterless) Provisioner

 Type: `puppet-masterless`

-The masterless Puppet provisioner configures Puppet to run on the machines by Packer from local modules and manifest files.
+The masterless Puppet Packer provisioner configures Puppet to run on the machines by Packer from local modules and manifest files.
 Modules and manifests can be uploaded from your local machine to the remote machine or can simply use remote paths (perhaps obtained using something like the shell provisioner).